 - Spring to Summer: This is the active growth period; fertilize every two weeks with a balanced N-P-K fertilizer.

-- Fall: Rim back to monthly fertilizing, with an emphasis on phosphorus and potassium to strengthen roots and prepare for dormancy.
+- Fall: Reduce to monthly fertilizing, emphasizing phosphorus and potassium to strengthen roots for dormancy.

-- Winter: Generally, avoid fertilizing as your bonsai tree is dormant during this time.
+- Winter: Generally, avoid fertilizing during the dormant period.

 - Ensure the soil is moist before fertilizing to avoid root burn.